Hired Auto Coverage

 You've taken on a special job that requires you to rent a commercial van from a local company.

-While driving the van on the job, you accidentally rear end a car and the driver of the other vehicle sustains a sprained arm.
+While driving the van on the job, you accidentally rear-end a car, and the other vehicle's driver gets a sprained arm.
 The other car sustains minor damage to the bumper.

 Since you were driving it for work, your Hired Auto coverage could cover the loss for liability, up to the limits you've chosen.